PixelPaper/imaging-and-data-visualisation/photography-and-photographers.md

 Their visual approach matches their music beautifully where snippits of 1970s media are layered with analogue and electronic instruments creating a warm timeless nostalgia.

 In contrast [Tom Waits][5] has developed a visual persona that matches the gravelly voice and musical themes of degradation and dereliction.
 [Matt Mahurin's][6] photographs for Waits' [Mule Variations][7] album matches the music beautifully.
-The sepia-toned grainy images are reminiscent of portraits from the earliest days of photography while videos such as this one for [Hold On][8] takes the style into the moving image.
+The sepia-toned grainy images are reminiscent of portraits from the earliest days of photography while videos such as this one for [Hold On][8] takes the style into the world of the moving image.

 [4]:http://boardsofcanada.com
 [5]:http://www.tomwaits.com